 Remember: A tarot reader's role is to help seekers see their situation clearly and find direction—not to make decisions for them or take away their choices.

 This taboo is strictly observed in both Japanese and Western tarot communities.
-Never use tarot to divine:
+Never use tarot to ask about:

 - When someone will die